coreyti/meltdown/README.md

 # Meltdown

-meltdown... an alternative to [pow](http://pow.cx/) and [powder](http://git.io/powder)
+meltdown...
+An alternative to [pow](http://pow.cx/) and [powder](http://git.io/powder)

-meltdown... a result of my frustrations with the above.  handles local DNS, like `pow`, but assumes that (read "allows for") you to set up your own http --> app server configuration (e.g., with nginx).
+meltdown...
+A result of my frustrations with the above.
+Handles local DNS, like *pow*, but assumes that (read "allows for") you to set up your own http --> app server configuration (e.g., with nginx).

+At some future point, *meltdown* may include http proxy-ing capabilities, like *pow*, but it's just DNS for now.

 ## Installation